josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🍉_Current_Events/☘️_on_targeting_kneecap_and_macklemore.md

 Irish histories should not be used to flatten Black British histories.

 **Different routes through the category are evidence that the category is doing work.**

+Incidentally, because I have seen this confusion before, [this is why there is a song called “Black and Tans”](https://youtu.be/cjGaH5Im8qI?is=yYkVy52XzP_6lh4y).

 ---
 ## 11. 🚪 The Price Of Admission